spinetree/book_app/README.md

 Estimate of time needed to complete: 2 hours

-Start time:
+Start time: 10am

-Finish time: n/a
+Finish time: 12pm (well kinda, we keep breaking then fixing it)

-Actual time needed to complete: n/a
+Actual time needed to complete: 2 hours

 -------------------